Skip to main content

 Customization

-Early hints behavior can be configured per store through the Layers dashboard.
+You can configure early hints behavior per store through the Layers dashboard.
 Available options include:

 OptionDescriptionDefault